thnguyenf5/appworld-nginx-ingress-controller-api/README.md

 ## troubleshooting NLK
-In my evironment currently, the NLK is not working.
+In the environment, the NLK is currently not working.
 Checking the logs below, there's an error message indicating that NLK cannot reach external N+ LB.
 Will revisit in the future.

 ```
 kubectl -n nlk get pods | grep deployment | cut -f1 -d" "  | xargs kubectl logs -n nlk --follow $1
 ```

-From the microK8s host, I ran the following commands:
+From the microK8s host, I ran the following commands to get external LB working:

 To confirm connectivitity:
 ```